hoi4-modding-den/Dens-Nuclear-Apocalypse/README.md

 # The Den Nuclear Apocalypse

 Apart of the Modding Jam.
-All commits are due by July 1st, at 09:00 EST.
+All commits are due by November 1st, at 19:00 (7pm) EST.

 Rules: <br>
 <ol>